chipsalliance/chisel/docs/README.md

-# Chisel 3 Documentation
+# Chisel Documentation

 This directory contains documentation on the code within this repository.
-Documents can either be written directly in markdown, or use embedded [mdoc](https://scalameta.org/mdoc/) which compiles against the `chisel3` (and dependencies) codebase as part of the PR CI checks, forcing the documentation to remain current with the codebase.
+Documents can either be written directly in markdown, or use embedded [mdoc](https://scalameta.org/mdoc/) which compiles against the `chisel` (and dependencies) codebase as part of the PR CI checks, forcing the documentation to remain current with the codebase.
 The `src` folder contains the source from which these are generated.